lolostt/MikrotikDDNSUpdater/README.md

 ## Getting Started
 ### Prerequisites
 #### Hardware
-- Mikrotik device running RouterOS 6.49.7.
-RouterOS 7 compatibility is not tested yet.
+- Mikrotik device running RouterOS 6.49.7 and up or 7.14.3 and up.
+Other RouterOS versions may be compatible but have not been tested.

 ### Installing
 1. Download, clone or copy script on your local computer.